-Spring is here!
-As temperatures warm and the semester begins, Sheridan’s Convocation for our spring graduates is around the corner (June).
+Fall is almost is here!
+As temperatures cool and the semester begins, Sheridan’s Convocation for our Fall graduates is around the corner (September).
 Here is your chance to represent the PSB Class of 2019 as the Valedictorian, delivering a speech that will resonate with students and will inspire them into the next stage of their lives.

 At Sheridan, a selection committee chooses the Valedictorian from a pool of applicants.
 The decision is made based on achievements such as academic performance, extracurricular activities, and engagement with the community.

 Do you think you have what it takes to be the Valedictorian this year?
 So apply today through the link below:

 The deadline to submit your application is August 20, 2019.